infecsean/Obsidian-Cloud/School Notes/DP English LL/Real IO Notes.md

 # IO
 ---
+Field Of Inquiry: Culture, Identity, and Communities

+Global Issue: The existentialism people face in the process of discovering their identity

 ### Ragad
 Start with Genre -> Theater of the absurd -> stuff n shit Define stuff: Existentialism